CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/plugin-configuration.md

         }
         ```

-4. Finally PluginSettings.cs will have the following form
+4. Finally, the PluginSettings.cs file should look like this:

     PluginSettings.cs